UW-GAC/analysis_pipeline/array_discordance.md

 	`seq_annot_file` | | Path to sequencing sample annotation file.
     `study` | | Study name

 10. If any samples were discordant, save an RData file with a vector of those sample ids.
-Check them against all other array samples with `qsub -t 1-N -N match_samples runRscript.sh -s match_sample.R <config>` where N is the number of samples to match.
+Check them against all other array samples with `qsub -t 1-N -N match_samples runRscript.sh -s array_match_sample.R <config>` where N is the number of samples to match.